 The Common Read is a student’s first college reading assignment, and books are distributed at June Orientation.
 As part of new student arrival in August, all first-year students join their classmates, upperclass students, faculty, and staff in an engaging discussion of the book.
-Throughout the year, various programs and events carry through themes emerging from the reading and the program is capped with a lecture and campus visit by the author.
+Throughout the year, various programs and events carry through themes emerging from the reading.

 2018–2019 Common Read | Dear Evan Hansen by Steven Levenson; Soundtrack by Benj Pasek and Justin Paul